marshallward/mom6-gpu-report/gpu_report.rst

 arrays use pointer-based allocation and their size must be independently tracked.

 When necessary, it is possible to restrict transfer to an array slice.
+The example below adjusts the bottom layer to account for self-attraction and loading.

 .. code:: fortran